nipunkakkar/Cricket-Score-Prediction/README.md

 # Conclusion

-We can clearly see in Cricket-Score-Prediction.ipynb notebook that Ridge performed better than Lasso and CatBoost , thus we will be using Ridge as our Machine Learning model and exporting same for the webapp and later use.
+We can clearly see in Cricket_Score_Prediction.ipynb notebook that Ridge performed better than Lasso and CatBoost , thus we will be using Ridge as our Machine Learning model and exporting same for the webapp and later use.